Central Private athlete diagnosed with heart disease after scare at basketball game

 "It's something he had his whole life we didn't know.
 Typically when a person has an episode they die because there's nobody there to help them," said Robert.

-While Noah won't be able to hit the basketball court again any time soon, he's grateful for the team that helped him fight for his life.
+While Noah won't be able to hit the basketball court again soon, he's grateful for the team that helped him fight for his life.

 "So happy they were there to help.
-It's crazy how many people that needed to be there were there to help and without them I wouldn't be here," Noah says.
+It's crazy how many people that needed to be there were there to help and without them I wouldn't be there," Noah said.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.